bgasparotto/data-structures/src/main/java/com/bgasparotto/datastructures/datastructure/README.md

 - There is no required ordering among siblings.
 The important relation between values is just among parents and children.

+## Heap and the JDK
+- `java.util.PriorityQueue<E>` is the implementation of a min heap.
+As opposite to normal queues (FIFO), the elements are removed from a priority queue according to the highest priority instead of the insertion order.

 ## Heaps as Arrays
 ![Binary Search Tree example](../../../../../../../images/heap_as_array_example.png)